zaiisao/Documentation/en/Voice/voice_effect_android_audio.md

 title: Adjust the Pitch and Tone
 description: How to adjust the voice effect on Android
 platform: Android
-updatedAt: Wed Mar 13 2019 10:01:23 GMT+0000 (UTC)
+updatedAt: Wed Mar 13 2019 10:01:28 GMT+0000 (UTC)
 ---
 # Adjust the Pitch and Tone
 ## Introduction
 In social and entertainment scenarios, users often need various voice effects to enhance the interactive experiences.
 Agora provides methods to flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.

 ## Implementation
-Ensure that you prepared the development environment.
+Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Voice/android_audio.md).

 The following sample code shows how to change the original voice to Hulk's voice.